Koszul Duality for Quasi-split Real Groups

-{\em Koszul duality for the principal block in a split group.} Assume that $\LG$ is split group, thus $^L\a^*=\Lh^*$.
-Then the second condition holds for any $S$.
-Consider $S=\a^*$, thus $S^\perp =0$, so we are back at a special case of the situation considered in the main body of the paper.
+{\em Koszul duality for the principal block in a split group.} Consider the case when when the real form of $\LG$ is split.
+In this case $\check\a^*=\Lh^*$ and therefore the second condition holds for any $S$.
+Let us choose $S=\h^*$ and then $S^\perp =0$.Thus, we are back at a special case of the situation considered in the previous sections of the paper.
 We obtain the following

 \begin{Cor} In the situation of Theorem \ref{1}, assume that $\LG_\RE$ is split.
 Then there exist two Koszul dual graded rings $A$, $A^!$ with $A^!$ finite dimensional such that: